fabiolb/fabio/README.md

 ---

 #### Notes

+1) From release 1.5.15 onward, fabio changes the default GOGC from 800 back to the golang default of 100.
+Apparently this made some sense back in the golang 1.5 days, but with changes introduced with golang 1.12 and others, this is probably no longer a very good default.
+This is still configurable, as always, but the new default should make the most sense for most users.

-1) From release 1.5.14, release hashes are signed with a new PGP key.
+2) From release 1.5.14, release hashes are signed with a new PGP key.
 See details [here](https://fabiolb.net/faq/verifying-releases/).

-2) From release 1.5.14 onward, fabio binary releases are compiled with golang 1.15+ .
-This means that the fabio will no longer validate upstream https certificates that do not have SAN extensions matching the server name.
+3) From release 1.5.14 onward, fabio binary releases are compiled with golang 1.15+.
+This means that the fabio will no longer validate upstreamhttps certificates that do not have SAN extensions matching the server name.
 This may be a concern if fabio is communicating with https backends with misconfigured certificates.
 If this is a problem, you can specify `tlsskipverify=true` on the route.

 ---